Topics on this page

 Who is an interested person?

-Maryland law defines certain classes of individuals as “interested persons,” while others must intervene in the guardianship proceeding and seek the court’s designation as such.
+Maryland law defines certain classes of individuals as “interested persons.”
+Interested persons have standing to participate in proceedings for guardianship of the person or property.
+Individuals who are not in one of these classes must intervene in the guardianship proceeding and seek the court’s designation as an interested party.

 - the alleged disabled person;